Neural Networks and Deep Learning¶

 See Also¶

-- cnn computer vision - convolutional networks for images
+- cnn computer vision - convolutional networks for images and time series

 - rnn sequences - recurrent networks for sequences